Your Mom Was Right: This One Simple Habit Matters More Than You Think

 Or maybe you had a great day.
-You made it to the gym.
-You finished a project early.
-You helped the kids with their homework and had time for a story before bed.
-You open your bedroom door, feeling elevated by all the things you accomplished, and there is your bed.
+You made it to the gym, finished a project early, helped the kids with their homework, and had time for a story before bed, open your bedroom door, feeling elevated by all the things you accomplished, and there is your bed.
 Disheveled and unkempt.
 Your balloon of satisfaction deflates just a bit.

 End Your Day With A Feeling of Pride

-After your feet hit the floor each morning, take a moment to make your bed, then pause to celebrate your accomplishment.
+After your feet hit the floor each morning, take a moment to make your bed.
+Pause to celebrate your accomplishment.
 Teach your children to do the same, and they, too, will start their day with satisfaction and pride.

 Our Groundbreaking New Course

-Whether you’re a veteran bed-maker or recommitting yourself to the task, you’ll learn many new strategies for putting your life in order and finding much-needed balance in our new course, Tiny Habits for Moms.
+Whether you’re a veteran bed-maker or recommitting yourself to the task, you’ll learn many new strategies for putting your life in order.
+You will also find much-needed balance in our new course, Tiny Habits for Moms.
 Sign up here to join this life-changing workshop.